abhiabhi94/send-bulk-emails/README.md

    }
   ```
   - For using gmail use:
-    ```
+    ```json
     "smtp" : "smtp.gmail.com"
     ```
-- After executing the scripts, a file `sent_info.txt` which will contain information about the `indexes` and values where emails weren't sent alongwith the `exceptions`.
+- After executing the scripts, a file `sent_info.txt` will be created.
+It will contain information about the `indexes` and values where emails weren't sent alongwith the `exceptions`.